capturcus/deadfish/README.md

 ### Overview

 Levels are created in [Tiled](https://www.mapeditor.org/).
 However, contrary to the editor name, the maps are not tile based and all interactive objects are placed freely.
-The maps contain visible objects: _obstacles_ (stones) and _hiding spots_ (bushes), as well as invisible, related to the game mechanics: _playerwalls_ and _waypoints_.
+The maps contain visible objects: _obstacles_ (e.g. stones), _decorations_ (e.g. sand patterns) and _hiding spot_ visual representation (e.g. bushes), as well as invisible, related to the game mechanics: _collision_ objects, _hiding spot_ mechanical objects, _playerwalls_ and _waypoints_.

 It is __very__ important to use Tiled __version 1.4.0 or higher__ (otherwise there will be positioning problems with every rotated object.)
 The newest versions are available on `snap` or on Tiled [website](https://www.mapeditor.org/) (the newest version available via `apt` is below 1.4.0).